MicrosoftLearning/dp-420-cosmos-db-dev/instructions/22-sdk-multi-region.md

 ---
 lab:
-    title: 'Connect to a multi-region write account with the Azure Cosmos DB SQL API SDK'
+    title: 'Connect to a multi-region write account with the Azure Cosmos DB for NoSQL SDK'
-    module: 'Module 9 - Design and implement a replication strategy for Azure Cosmos DB SQL API'
+    module: 'Module 9 - Design and implement a replication strategy for Azure Cosmos DB for NoSQL'
 ---

-# Connect to a multi-region write account with the Azure Cosmos DB SQL API SDK
+# Connect to a multi-region write account with the Azure Cosmos DB for NoSQL SDK

 The **CosmosClientBuilder** class is a fluent class designed to build the SDK client to connect to your container and perform operations.
-Using the builder, you can configure a preferred application region for write operations if your Azure Cosmos DB SQL API account is already configured for multi-region writes.
+Using the builder, you can configure a preferred application region for write operations if your Azure Cosmos DB for NoSQL account is already configured for multi-region writes.

-In this lab, you will configure an Azure Cosmos DB SQL API account with multiple regions and enable multi-region writes.
+In this lab, you will configure an Azure Cosmos DB for NoSQL account with multiple regions and enable multi-region writes.
 You will then use the SDK to perform operations against a specific region.

 ## Prepare your development environment